Welcome to this week’s Sunday Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 Lemongrass is a great essential oil to have in your first aid kit.

 When inhaled, it helps with shock plus it is a gentle oil that is useful for reducing inflammation and muscle aches when applied topically.
-For wounds, blend Lemongrass with a carrier oil such as plain ole naked salve or Miracle Healing Salve.
+For wounds, blend Lemongrass with a carrier oil such as a plain ole naked salve or Miracle Healing Salve.

 Lemongrass even helps control fevers.
 Blend it with FCO or your salve and apply to the back of neck and chest areas and to the bottoms of the feet.
-I love this stuff plus, at $5.99, it is a very inexpensive oil.

 THE FINAL WORD